The Ultimate Guide to Grandma Camp

 Grandma Camp Plan: One Week Before

-• Goodie Bags – If you have a goodie bag or welcome packet for the kids, get those put together.
-This way you will know if you are missing something or are short on supplies.
+If you have a goodie bag or welcome packet for the kids, get those put together.
+We will usually use some type of drawstring bag or small backpack for them to use during camp with their welcome items inside.
 These are our favorite drawstring backpacks.
 They come in all colors and they’re not expensive.
 Great combo, right?

 Well, that bring us up to T minus 24 hours. . .